 Hello!
 I’m Christine Mari and I am a 23 year old comic artist.
-I am half Japanese and I grew up in Tokyo, Japan before moving to the United States.
+I am half Japanese and I was born in Tokyo, Japan but grew up in the United States.
 I currently live in Los Angeles.

 I draw autobiographical comics about a wide range of subjects, from my multiracial identity and my experiences living in Tokyo to my everyday struggles with anxiety and depression.
 I started posting my comics to Instagram in 2018 when I was in college and was really surprised and touched by all of the feedback and support I’ve received!